Skip to main content

 Adidas launched an investigation and notified impacted users.
 Though the attackers didn’t publicly release any sensitive data at the time, they could potentially exploit leaked data in future social engineering or phishing campaigns.

-These are just a few out of many real-life examples of cyber attacks that underscore the varied and damaging nature of insider threats, whether caused by human error, malicious intent, or third-party negligence.
+These are just a few of many real-life insider threat breach examples that underscore the varied and damaging nature of insider threats, whether caused by human error, malicious intent, or third-party negligence.

 Cost and frequency of insider threat incidents by risk profile

-The 2025 Cost of Insider Risks Global Report by Ponemon Institute analyzes how often insider-driven incidents occur and how much they cost.
-For classification, the report uses three risk profiles: insider negligence, malicious intent, and credential theft by external parties.
+The 2026 Cost of Insider Risks Global Report by Ponemon Institute analyzes how often insider-driven incidents occur and how much they cost.
+For classification, the report uses three risk profiles: negligent, malicious, and exploited insiders.

 Common insider attack vectors